lubuntu-team/manual/source/F/keyboard_shortcuts.rst

 Appendix F Hotkeys shortcuts
 *****************************

-Hotkeys, also known as keyboard shortcuts, allow users to easily navigate, start applications, and change settings like resize windows.
+Hotkeys, also known as keyboard shortcuts, allow users to easily navigate, start applications, and change settings like resizing windows.
 These are useful as they create a smooth and time efficient user experience.
 It would benefit users to take a few minutes to learn some of these shortcuts.

 Lubuntu has manages the keyboard shortcuts using two layers.
 Namely, LXQt Global Keys and Openbox.